 Contact your healthcare provider to determine if precautions should be taken.
 Call ahead before you go to a doctor’s office or emergency room.
 Tell them about your recent contact and your symptoms (if any are present).
 Follow the advice of your healthcare professional and consult with human resources as needed.

 If you have reason to believe you were in close contact to someone who has been diagnosed with coronavirus, and are experiencing symptoms that cannot be explained by existing conditions (e.g. allergies), please contact your health care provider and follow any advice given.
-A close contact is defined as being within 6 feet for at least 15 minutes (see CDC for detailed definition).
+A close contact is defined as being within 6 feet for at least 15 minutes or more over a 24-hour period (see CDC for detailed definition).

 If you would like to call or video-chat with a doctor, virtual visits are available to those covered by a UM System health insurance plan.